wlandau/remakeGenerator/README.md

 # Where is my output?

 Intermediate objects such as datasets, analyses, and summaries are maintained in [`remake`](https://github.com/richfitz/remake)'s hidden [`storr`](https://github.com/richfitz/storr) cache, located in the hidden `.remake/objects/` folder.
-To inspect your workflow, you can list the generated objects using `parallelRemake::recallable()` and load an object using `parallelRemake::recall()`.
-After running Example 1, we see the following.
+To inspect your workflow, you can list the generated objects using `parallelRemake::recallable()` and load objects using `parallelRemake::recall()`.
+Use the following to inspect the output of Example 1.

 ```r
 > library(parallelRemake)